Coalfire-Research/raining-in-the-clouds/documentation/exercises.md

 A configuration mistake in a policy by the client/customer/tenant can result in unauthorized access to data or the ability to use the service in unwanted ways.
 This typically falls on the customer-shared responsiblity.

-However, the cloud (or service) provider must also ensure that their systems correctly interept both the policy documents and how it is applied to the user inputs.
+However, the cloud (or service) provider must also ensure that their systems correctly interpret both the policy documents and how it is applied to the user inputs.
 Failure to do so could result in unauthorized access to the tenant's data or privilege escalation.

 ### Baseline Start (QA)